-Master of Arts in Human Development Counseling – Clinical Mental Health Counseling (MA)
+Master of Arts in Counseling - Clinical Mental Health Counseling (MA)

 Visit the College of Education and Health Sciences.

-The program in Human Development Counseling is designed to prepare professional counselors to work with a diverse population of clients in a variety of educational, community, and mental health settings.
+The master's program in Counseling is designed to prepare professional counselors to work with a diverse population of clients in a variety of educational, community, and mental health settings.
 It is the belief of the faculty that the work of the counselor is to promote the growth and development of clients.
-The human development counseling model for preparing counselors recognizes the profound interactive effect of people and human systems.
+The counseling model for preparing counselors recognizes the profound interactive effect of people and human systems.
 Because we believe counselors should experience personal and professional growth and development, all courses provide cognitive and experiential learning.
 Practicums and internships allow for the development of a special area consistent with a student's plans for future employment.
 All graduates are eligible to sit for the National Counselor Examination for Licensure and Certification (NCE) the semester in which they graduate.
 Once certification is received, applications for the first tier of counselor state licensure can begin.
 Students pursuing the Clinical Counseling program take the same 51 semester hours of core courses as those students pursuing the School Counseling program and complete their program by taking 9 semester hours especially for clinical counselors.

-The program in Human Development Counseling is accredited by the Council for the Accreditation of Educator Preparation (CAEP), and National Council for Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as a Community Agency Counseling program.
+The program in Counseling is accredited by the Council for the Accreditation of Educator Preparation (CAEP), and National Council for Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as a Community Agency Counseling program.

-The program in Human Development Counseling requires a minimum of 60 semester hours.
+The program in Counseling requires a minimum of 60 semester hours.
 Please see the Graduate School Catalog for a detailed list of program requirements.

 Estimated Time to Complete the Program